Mani007/adv_js/Readme.md

 some examples of memory locations in JS is @75 for all false values, @67 for all true values, @77 for all empty strings etc.

 ## Objects in JS
 The only non primitive data types is objects.
 Objects include arrays, objects(JSON) and other different objects.
+It's very crucial to check the addresses of objects in the heap memory snapshot in the chrome devTools.
+Understand how objects are create3d and represented in the heap memory of JS engine.